$SU(2)_L$ deconstruction and flavour (non)-universality: Phenomenology: -breaking observables

+When the triplet is integrated out, these couplings generate the Wilson coefficients of the LEFT operators in \cref{eq:eLeL,eq:eLeR,eq:eLuL,eq:eLdL,eq:eLqR}, giving rise to LFV processes with stringent experimental bounds (see \cref{sec:AppLFV}).
+Assuming that~\cref{eq:LFVg} is exact, these bounds are dominated by $\tau^-\to \mu^-\ell^+\ell^-$ in \cref{eq:tau3mu,eq:taumu2e} and $\mu \to e$ conversion in \cref{eq:muAu2eAu}.
+We use these observables to build a $\chi^2$-function.

-Other LFV decays are $\ell_k\to \ell_j \gamma$, that receive contributions from the UV matching and from $[C^{(3)}_{H\ell}]_{jk}$ in the SMEFT-LEFT matching, both at one loop level.
-The first contribution depends on the UV completion realising~\cref{eq:leptonYuk}, that we do not specify here.
-However, it can be estimated as in Appendix A.1 of~\cite{Capdevila:2020rrl}.
-We have checked that the bounds from these processes are anyway significantly weaker than the ones found from the LFV three-body decays $\tau\to 3\mu$ and $\tau\to \mu ee$ discussed above.
+Other LFV decays $\ell_k\to \ell_j \gamma$ receive contributions from the UV matching and from $[C^{(3)}_{H\ell}]_{jk}$ in the SMEFT-LEFT matching, both at one loop level.
+The first contribution depends on the UV completion realising~\cref{eq:leptonYuk}, which we do not specify here.
+However, it can be estimated from Appendix A.1 of Ref.~\cite{Capdevila:2020rrl}.
+We have checked that the bounds from these processes are significantly weaker than the ones discussed above.